learning-dev/To-do-list/README.md

 # TODO list using DOM

-- Simple To-Do list that using javascript and DOM.
+- Simple To-Do list using javascript and DOM.